-In a statement released on Tuesday, Sweden's national police said officers believed they had recovered the €6.2 million collection but were working to confirm the news.
+In a statement released on February 5, Sweden's national police said they had recovered the jewels in a bin north of Stockholm.